khushijain21/alertmanager-grafana-dashboard/docs/index.md

 # Alertmanager Grafana dashboard
 I made this dashboard to get better glance what happens in our Alertmanager cluster and to ease debugging.
-Suprisingly I did not find any other publicly available.
+Surprisingly I did not find any other publicly available.
 Feel free to use if and modify to suite your case.

 ## Description
 The dashboard uses Alertmanagers metrics exposed on the HTTP endpoint `/metrics` in Prometheus format.
-It should give you good idea about state of your Alertmanager cluster, it's utilization and health.
+It should give you good idea about state of your Alertmanager cluster, its utilization and health.
 Dashboard works only with `instance` label and repeats all graphs for every instance found in the metric `alertmanager_build_info`.

-Every graph should have description tooltip on the upper left cornet if you hover over it.
+Every graph should have description tooltip on the upper left corner if you hover over it.

 ## Requirements

 ### Datasource
-- Prometheus datasource - datasource poiting to the prometheus instance which scrapes metrics of desired Alertmanager instances.
+- Prometheus datasource - datasource pointing to the prometheus instance which scrapes metrics of desired Alertmanager instances.

 ## Installation